naidu199/naidu199/README.md

 ### Glad to see you here!
 👋 Hi, I'm Korrapati Thirumala Narasimha Naidu from Bhimavaram, AP.
-With a B.Tech in Computer Science (Honors in AI) from Vishnu Institute of Technology, I'm passionate about technology and its potential to improve lives.
+With a B.Tech in Computer Science (Honors in AI & ML) from Vishnu Institute of Technology, I'm passionate about technology and its potential to improve lives.

 ## 🚀 Projects: